DEERFIELD CHILIfEST 2019 | CHILI COOK-OFF RULES

 8. Teams cooking their chili at the park are required to attend a brief meeting at 9:45 a.m. on the morning of the chili cook-off, inside the Fireman’s Park pavilion.
 At this meeting, you will receive instructions for the day, be assigned a team number and a cooking area, and be able to ask questions.
 No set-up is to occur before this meeting.
 The set-up and prep period will begin at 10:00 a.m.
 The cooking period begins at 10:15 a.m.

 9. Teams cooking their chili off-site may check in any time between 11:30 a.m. and 12:30 p.m.
-All teams must be in place, with all tables, decorations, etc., ready to go, and chili hot and ready to serve by 1:05 p.m.
+All teams must be in place, with all tables, decorations, etc., ready to go, and chili hot and ready to serve by 12:45 p.m. to allow for the judges vote.
+Representatives of the Deerfield Lions Club will collect samples and deliver to the judges.
+Serving to the public will begin at 1:00 p.m.

-10. You may be asked to taste your chili before submitting your sample for judging.
+10. You will be asked to taste your chili before submitting your sample for judging.
 Refusal to do so may result in disqualification.

-11. Public tasting will begin at 1:15 p.m.
-Members of the public wishing to taste chili will purchase a punch card with one punch per taste.
+11. Members of the public wishing to taste chili will purchase a punch card with one punch per taste.
 The Lions Club will provide ladles, cups, and spoons for tasting, punch cards and hole punchers or sharpee markers.
-People’s choice voting will be done in cash, with voters putting money in an amount of their choosing into a jar at their favorite team’s booth.
-Voting will continue until one team runs out of chili.
+People’s choice voting will continue until 25% of the teams run out of chili.
 At that time a 15 minute warning will be given to make final peoples choice votes.
-Tasting will continue as long as any chili remains.
-All money collected in the people’s choice vote will benefit the Deerfield Lion’s Club.
+Tasting will continue as long as any chili remains..

-12. All teams must supply their own tent, tables, portable stove, utensils, knives, cutting boards, hand wash, booth decorations and anything else that you will need to make your chili.
+12. All teams must supply their own easty-up tent, tables, portable stove, utensils, knives, cutting boards, hand wash, booth decorations and anything else that you will need to make your chili.
 Teams will be setting up outdoors.
 Please plan to cook and to keep your chili hot with portable gas, if possible.
-A limited number of electrical outlets may be available.
+A limited number of electrical outlets may be available and assigned on a first come basis.
 If you need an electrical outlet, please note that on your registration form.
-You may also cook your chili over an open flame within a portable fire pit or fire place.
+You may also cook your chili over an open flame within a portable fire pit or fire place or portable pit smoker.

 13. Teams are to cook and serve their chili in as sanitary manner as possible.
 Items that must be kept cold must be stored properly in a portable cooler until needed.
 No refrigerators will be available.
 Proper hand washing and other sanitation is expected.